Mark Holland (American politician): Public office

 To improve the downtown KCK area, Holland unveiled The Healthy Campus project as a top initiative for his first term in a State of the Government address in 2014.
 He hoped for it to be a national model for healthy living in an urban area.
 The project envisioned bringing quality grocery stores to areas in need of access to better food choices, and offering amenities, such as greenhouses and gardens with edible fruit trees, and facilities, like a community center with Olympic-size pool for youth swim meets, that were accessible to all.
 In 2018, under the leadership of his successor, the plan was abandoned.

 In Holland's first year in office, the Federal Bureau of Labor Statistics announced Wyandotte County created more jobs than most other counties in the metro area, with many of the new jobs coming out of the manufacturing sector.
 During his tenure, the unemployment rate fell from 7.6% in May 2013 to 4.5% in December 2017.

 With the state as a partner, Holland promoted a number of development projects.
 In July 2016, U.S. Soccer broke ground on a National Training and Coaching Development Center in KCK.
 A week later, Amazon broke ground on a 855,000-plus-square-foot fulfillment center that would pick, pack, and ship smaller customer items, such as books, electronics and toys.
 The company planned to employ close to 1000 people.

 In 2016, a consultant study, commissioned by Holland, found concerns with the fire department's shift allocation and overtime budget.
 Efforts to address these findings did not have support among Commissioners or the fire department union.

 In 2017, Holland lost re-election to a second term to David Alvey.

 2022 U.S. Senate campaign

 On October 1, 2021, Holland announced he would be vying for the Democratic Party nomination for the U.S. Senate seat in Kansas.
 On August 2, 2022, he won the primary with 41% of the vote.

 In the general election, Holland faced incumbent U.S. Senator Jerry Moran.
-Moran defeated Holland.
+Moran defeated Holland 60% to 37%.